sabaFitwi/react-project-ecom-store/README.md

-# Course Assignment

 ## Overview:

 This project involves building an eCom store using React.
 The API that will be used is https://api.noroff.dev/api/v1/online-shop.
 Individual products can be accessed by appending the product ID to the API URL.

 The following pages need to be built for the eCom store:

-### Homepage
+- Homepage

-Individual product page
+- Individual product page
-Cart page
+- Cart page
-Checkout success page
+- Checkout success page
-Contact page (with form validation)
+- Contact page (with form validation)

-Homepage:
+### Homepage:

 The homepage should display a list of all the products available.
 There should be a search bar that filters products as the user types.
 Clicking on a product should take the user to an individual product page.

 ### Layout: